Type I and type II errors: Etymology

-(II) we fail to reject H0 when some alternative hypothesis HA or H1 is true.
-(There are various notations for the alternative).

 In all of the papers co-written by Neyman and Pearson the expression H0 always signifies "the hypothesis to be tested".

 In the same paper they call these two sources of error, errors of type I and errors of type II respectively.

 Related terms

 Null hypothesis

 It is standard practice for statisticians to conduct tests in order to determine whether or not a "speculative hypothesis" concerning the observed phenomena of the world (or its inhabitants) can be supported.
 The results of such testing determine whether a particular set of results agrees reasonably (or does not agree) with the speculated hypothesis.

 On the basis that it is always assumed, by statistical convention, that the speculated hypothesis is wrong, and the so-called "null hypothesis" that the observed phenomena simply occur by chance (and that, as a consequence, the speculated agent has no effect) – the test will determine whether this hypothesis is right or wrong.
 This is why the hypothesis under test is often called the null hypothesis (most likely, coined by Fisher (1935, p.
 19)), because it is this hypothesis that is to be either nullified or not nullified by the test.
 When the null hypothesis is nullified, it is possible to conclude that data support the "alternative hypothesis" (which is the original speculated one).

 The consistent application by statisticians of Neyman and Pearson's convention of representing "the hypothesis to be tested" (or "the hypothesis to be nullified") with the expression H0 has led to circumstances where many understand the term "the null hypothesis" as meaning "the nil hypothesis" – a statement that the results in question have arisen through chance.
-This is not necessarily the case – the key restriction, as per Fisher (1966), is that "the null hypothesis must be exact, that is free from vagueness and ambiguity, because it must supply the basis of the 'problem of distribution,' of which the test of significance is the solution."
+This is not necessarily the case – the key restriction, as per Fisher (1966), is that "the null hypothesis must be exact, that is free from vagueness and ambiguity, because it must supply the basis of the 'problem of distribution', of which the test of significance is the solution."
 As a consequence of this, in experimental science the null hypothesis is generally a statement that a particular treatment has no effect; in observational science, it is that there is no difference between the value of a particular measured variable, and that of an experimental prediction.